Beating retreat: Order of ceremony

 Aside from these, the 2016 retreat saw the first appearance of marching bands from Central Armed Police Forces and the Delhi Police, plus performances by the Army Symphony Orchestra and Traditional Ensemble, the latter using a mix of traditional European and Indian instruments.
 The use of certain Indian instruments which require the musician to sit down while playing are a departure from the concept of the ceremony being one that is usually executed by musicians while marching.
 The appearance of Police Forces was a recognition of their role being as vital as that of the Indian Armed Forces.
 The massed bands of the CAPFs, in recent events, perform before the military bands.

 All five to six band contingents march forward and take position close to the President's seat.
 The drummers, mostly from the Army's pipe bands, give a solo performance, known as the Drummer's Call.
 A regular feature of this pageant is the last tune played before the Retreat, when the national flag is lowered.
-It is the famous hymn written by Henry Francis Lyte, Abide With Me set to music by William Henry Monk and one of Mahatma Gandhi's personal favorite hymns, and has remained part of the ceremony over the years when many other foreign tunes were phased out to make way for Indian tunes, especially during the 2011 ceremony.
+It is the famous hymn written by Henry Francis Lyte, Abide With Me(replaced by " Ae Mere Watan Ke Logon) set to music by William Henry Monk and one of Mahatma Gandhi's personal favorite hymns, and has remained part of the ceremony over the years when many other foreign tunes were phased out to make way for Indian tunes, especially during the 2011 ceremony.
 The chimes made by the tubular bells, placed quite at a distance, creates a mesmerising ambiance.

 This is followed by the bugle call for sunset by the buglers, and all the flags are slowly brought down.
 The band master then marches to the President and requests permission to take the bands away, and informs that the closing ceremony is now complete.
 The bands march back playing a popular martial tune and the official march of the Armed Forces, Sare Jahan se Accha.
 As soon as the bands cross Raisina Hills a spectacular illumination and Son et lumière display is set up on the North and South Blocks of the Parliament building with music and narration as the buildings' lightings are lit in front of the audience.
 As the President's Bodyguard (PBG) horse-mounted troops arrive back in after the bands leave, the band stops as another band from the Army is stationed to play the national anthem again as the President receives the final salute for the day by the PBG, before the President and the PBG depart with the bands leading the way, dispersed on the Rajpath leading to the Rashtrapati Bhavan and the Secretariat Buildings.